-- ◆ The maximum number of ACLs is 256.

-- ◆ The number of rules that can be configured for each ACL is as follows:

-- MAC ACLs 256 rules maximum per ACL

-- IPv4 ACLs 256 rules maximum per ACL

-- IPv6 ACLs 128 rules maximum per ACL

-- An ACL can have up to the specified maximum number of rules.
-However, due to resource restrictions, the average number of rules bound to the ports should not exceed 20.

-- The maximum number of rules that can be bound to the ports is 64 for each of the following list types: MAC ACLs, IP ACLs (including Standard and Extended ACLs), IPv6 Standard ACLs, and IPv6 Extended ACLs.
+- The maximum number of ACLs is 64. - The maximum number of rules per system is 1024 rules. - ◆ An ACL can have up to 1024 rules.
+However, due to resource restrictions, the average number of rules bound to the ports should not exceed 20. - The maximum number of rules that can be bound to the ports is 64 for each of the following list types: MAC ACLs, IP ACLs (including Standard and Extended ACLs), IPv6 Standard ACLs, and IPv6 Extended ACLs.